TimeTravelPenguin/mem/README.md

 # mem

-A compact and tested Typst template for creating memory sheets for exams.
+A compact and tested Typst package for creating memory sheets for exams.

 ![demo preview](assets/demo.png)